-From the #MeToo movement to reproductive rights and economic access, there is no doubt profound gender inequities and injustices persist throughout our society.
+From the #MeToo movement to reproductive rights and economic access, Kennedy has fought against persistent gender inequities and injustices.

 - April 12, 2019 • Press Release